 What is a QuickBooks Barcode?

 Typically printed on a label to identify a QuickBooks inventory item.
 A barcode is a method of representing part numbers / SKU data in a visual, machine-readable form.
 Barcodes represent characters of data by varying the widths and spacings of parallel lines.
 These barcodes, now commonly referred to as linear or one-dimensional, can be scanned by special optical scanners, called barcode readers.

 What are barcode readers?

-A barcode reader (or barcode scanner) is an optical scanner that can read printed barcodes, decode the data contained in the barcode.
-These can be directly attached to a hardware device, a rugged handheld scanning device and today smart phones.
+A barcode reader (or barcode scanner) is an optical scanner that can read printed barcodes, and decode the data contained in the barcode.
+These can be directly attached to a hardware device, a rugged handheld scanning device, and today’s smartphones.

 What are UPC codes?

 UPC codes are also known as bar codes, but are issued by a central authority for a fee, and are thus unique in all the world.
 If you’re not selling through a retail chain, you don’t need them.